GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 While it is possible to use a Django user account to access the FrontEnd website, and indeed doing so is required for some administration tasks, ordinary users must authenticate using their Google identities so that, via Google OSLogin, they can maintain consistent Linux identities across VM instances that form the clusters.
 This is made possible by the *django-allauth* social login extension.

 For a production deployment, a domain name must be obtained and attached to the website.
 Next, register the site with the hosting GCP project on the GCP console in the *Credentials* section under *APIs and services* category.
+Note that the *Authorised JavaScript origins* field should contain a callback URL in the following format: *https://<domain_name>/accounts/google/login/callback/*

 ![Oauth set-up](images/GCP-app-credential.png)